 Table of Contents

-FRP fans and blowers are available in all of the most common fan types, including axial, centrifugal, radial, pressure blowers, etc. They can be used for general ventilation and incorporated into process ventilation.
+FRP fans and blowers come in all of the most common types, such as axial, centrifugal, radial, pressure blowers, etc.

-There are however, limiting factors to consider such as temperature and abrasion.
-A fiberglass fan will be limited to moderate operating temperatures which can vary based on the chemicals in the airstream.
+There are, however, limiting factors to consider, such as temperature and abrasion.
+A fiberglass fan can only work at moderate temperatures, which can change depending on what chemicals are in the airstream.
+These temperatures can vary from just below 100°F to just above 200°F.

-These temperatures can vary from just less than 100°F to just above 200°F. These fans are also limited to gaseous airstreams and do not hold up well against airstreams that contain solids or anything that could be deemed abrasive.
+These fans are also limited to gaseous airstreams and do not hold up well against airstreams that contain solids or anything that could be deemed abrasive.

-Use of FRP ventilation equipment in corrosive environments provides a safe solution that will operate for a long time.
+The use of FRP ventilation equipment in corrosive environments provides a safe solution that will operate for a long time.

 Corrosive environments contain gasses and compounds such as: